 For over four decades, Paul’s practice has focused on corporate and commercial law for privately owned businesses, with an emphasis on general business counseling, commercial finance, mergers and acquisitions, private equity and venture capital and international trade and cross-border transactions.
-His multifaceted practice enables him to serve the domestic and international needs of a wide range of clients, particularly those with interests in China.

 Paul has counseled clients on business structuring and outsourcing transactions in China, international trade and finance matters, acquisitions by and of Chinese companies and Committee on Foreign Investment in the United States (CFIUS) compliance.

 Paul also counsels both U.S. companies doing business overseas and foreign companies ― particularly Chinese companies ― doing business in the United States, in matters involving:

 - International private equity and venture capital transactions

 - Cross-border structuring